Sample Sizes for TEDS Studies

 The table above illustrates the following trends, contributing to overall declines in sample sizes over time (see the glossary for further explanations of terms):

 - Withdrawn families.
-Numbers increase steadily over time.
+The number of withdrawn families increases steadily over time.
 With each study, more families tell us that they wish to withdraw, for a variety of reasons including lack of time, and twins losing interest as they grow older.
+The "inactive" families, removed from the TEDS sample between the 9 Year and 10 Year studies, included several hundred withdrawn families, causing an apparent drop in the number of withdrawn families at this time.

-- Address problems.
-Numbers increase steadily over time.
-More address problems emerge with each mailing, and only a minority can be traced.
-The apparent decrease in address problems from 18 year to 21 year was caused by the deliberate withdrawal of a number of long-term uncontactable and unresponsive families (hence also a large increase in withdrawn families).
+- Address/contact problems.
+The number of address problems has also increased steadily over time.
+More address problems emerge with each postal mailing, and only a minority can be traced.
+The apparent decrease in address problems from 18 year to 21 year was caused by the deliberate withdrawal of a number of long-term uncontactable and unresponsive families (hence also an increase in withdrawn families).
+A further decrease from 21 year to 26 year is linked to the use of twins' own contact details (email or postal addresses), with less reliance on parent postal addresses.

 - Medical exclusions.
 The number of "medical exclusion" families has remained fairly small (a few hundred) but has varied over time for several reasons.
-Firstly, there has been a general increase as families informed TEDS of severe medical conditions that were previously not recorded for the twins.
+Firstly, during twin childhood and adolescence, there was a general increase as families informed TEDS of severe medical conditions that were previously not recorded for the twins.
 Secondly, the definition of what types of medical condition should be excluded has been modified from one study to the next.
 The redefinition of medical exclusions has varied to some extent according to the demands of a particular study, and judgments by TEDS staff as to which twins might find activities difficult (or in some cases which twin pairs might be excluded from analysis even if they provided data).
 During the 18 year study, a final attempt was made to involve many medical exclusion families who had been very unresponsive in recent studies; those who did not respond were withdrawn, hence from the 21 year study onwards there was less reason to remove medical exclusions from samples.
-Finally, after the completion of the TEDS21 study, in which twins themselves were asked about their medical conditions, the entire categorisation of medical exclusions was overhauled and was defined per-twin instead of per-twin-pair.
+Then, after the completion of the TEDS21 study, in which twins themselves were asked about their medical conditions, the entire categorisation of medical exclusions was overhauled and was defined per-twin instead of per-twin-pair; this resulted in a significant reduction in the number of twins treated as medical exclusions.
 See the exclusion page for further information.

 - No recent data.
 Some families become passively withdrawn from TEDS by not responding when asked for data; families that do this for several studies in succession are unlikely to respond when asked again for data in the next study.
-The table shows that there have been attempts to eliminate such families from the samples for some studies.
+The table shows that there have been attempts to eliminate such families from some study samples (e.g. 4 Year and 12 Year), with the aim of increasing participation rates.

-- Email problems.
+- Email addresses.
 From age 18 onwards, twins have been increasingly contacted by email (either in addition to, or instead of, by post).
+Until age 18, initial invitations were generally made by post, but since age 21 initial invitations have been sent by email before following up with postal invitations.
 The existence of twin email addresses is linked to past twin activity, because email addresses have been collected as part of twin studies from age 16 onwards.
-The presence of recorded twin email addresses was a factor in sample selection for TEDS 21 phase 2, and was the main factor in sample selection for the g-game and covid questionnaires.